 Kitsap Foster care Association (KFCA) is a non-profit organization formed in 1991.
 They are dedicated to the foster care system, foster parents and foster children living in Kitsap County Washington.
 Their membership is strictly voluntary and is made up of foster parents licensed by the State of Washington and other local, private, agencies.
 They exist to support foster families with first time placements as well as seasoned foster parents

 Liberty Road Foundation exists to connect human and financial resources to established non-profits, emphasizing the importance of businesses mobilizing their employees and financial resources to build communities of hope.
 Fostering Together is proud to be one of these non-profits.

 Mockingbird is a leading advocate for foster care reform built on youth-inspired solutions, powerful coalitions and public support for every child’s right to a safe home and a bright future.
 Their approach has resulted in award-winning programs so that all youth have access to a good education, quality health care and community support.

 Northwest Resource Associates’ adoption and foster care services range from orientation, training and support of current and prospective adoptive and foster parents to maintaining state, regional, and national photolisting web sites, which feature children waiting for permanent homes.
-Their programs includes AdoptUSKids.org, Northwest Adoption Exchange, Washington Adoption Resource Exchange and Washington Foster Parent Information Center.
+Their programs includes AdoptUSKids.org, Northwest Adoption Exchange and Washington Adoption Resource Exchange.

 Partners for Our Children was founded in 2007 to focus new thinking, resources and expertise on the state’s child welfare system.
 They are a first-of-its-kind collaboration between the Washington State Department of Social and Health Services, the University of Washington School of Social Work and private sector funding.
 They share their research findings, disseminate new works, and offer a neutral space where the child welfare community can freely exchange ideas about critical issues affecting children.